National Windstorm Impact Reduction Program Office

 The National Windstorm Impact Reduction Program (NWIRP) was established by Congress “…to achieve major measurable reductions in the losses of life and property from windstorms through a coordinated Federal effort, in cooperation with other levels of government, academia, and the private sector, aimed at improving the understanding of windstorms and their impacts and developing and encouraging the implementation of cost-effective mitigation measures to reduce those impacts.”

 With the enactment of PL 114-52 (the National Windstorm Impact Reduction Act Reauthorization of 2015) on September 30, 2015, NIST has been designated as the Lead Agency for NWIRP.
 Other designated Program agencies are the Federal Emergency Management Agency (FEMA), the National Oceanic and Atmospheric Administration (NOAA), and the National Science Foundation (NSF).
 The Federal Highway Administration (FHWA) has also participated in NWIRP from its inception with PL 108-360 in 2004.
 Other federal agencies are invited to participate in NWIRP activities; among those already involved are the Department of Housing and Urban Development (HUD), the U.S. Army Corps of Engineers (USACE) and the Department of Energy (DoE).
-Summaries of past NWIRP activities are available in the Program’s biennial reports to Congress (available at top right).
+Summaries of past NWIRP activities are available in the Program’s biennial reports to Congress (available at top left).

 As the lead agency, NIST has the primary responsibility for planning and coordinating the Program.
 This responsibility includes